 Due to the large amount of new content posted on the SEJ website, at least four posts per day is a steady amount to ensure all our posts, along with others, are being distributed.

 Post types will vary and feature photos, links, and polls, along with various posts lengths: some longer post intros, some shorter ones.
 To ensure we are not being entirely self-promotional, we will also include regular posts from other sources.

-Tagging other pages when opportunistic is also something we can start taking advantage of.
+Tagging other pages when there’s an opportunity is also something we can start taking advantage of.
 Similarly, although Google+ has started attaching hashtags to posts regularly based on the content of the posts, using specific hashtags more frequently have the added benefit of us showing up in search results for those hashtags.